DawnDeWaay/tdd-amplify-react/README.md

 });
 ```

-- **When `...` is on a line by itself in a code example it means that I hav not provided all of the code from that file.
+- **When `...` is on a line by itself, in a code example, it means that I have not provided all of the code from that file.
 Please be careful to copy each section that is separated by `...`'s and use them in the appropriate part of your files.**

 - This test checks to see if the jest [mock function](https://jestjs.io/docs/mock-functions) was called.
 In this test the note's name and description are blank so a new note should not be created and added to the list of notes.
 - We have a failing test.